St Paul's Open Space Project Update

 Why do we need to do this?
 As well as being used for Sunday worship, the church building is much in use during the week.
 Activities range from Stepping Stones for babies and toddlers, to Youth Space for year 7s, from Messy Church on Mondays to Tea and Chat on Thursdays.
 In November 2023 we became a new venue for the Runnymede Foodbank.In December 2023 we are holding our 14th Egham Hythe Christmas Tree Festival.
 Our three local schools (The Hythe, Thorpe Lea and Magna Carta) make good use of the space, as do the local scout and girl guide units, and the Air Training Corps.
 We often host musicians from Royal Holloway University and Surrey Arts.
 Improving the facilities will enable us to make these offerings more accessible, and help us develop further activities that will benefit the community of Egham Hythe.

-Your Fund Surrey St Paul's will only be able to complete this project if we are able to secure grant funding.
+Your Fund Surrey St Paul's will only be able to accomplish this project if we are able to secure grant funding.
 Our initial application to Your Fund Surrey has resulted in us being able to progress to a full application.
-As well as the various planning consents it's really important to demonstrate community support so if you're able to give this do contact us at email@example.com to share your thoughts.
+As well as the various planning consents it's really important to demonstrate community support so if you're able to give this do contact us at firstname.lastname@example.org to share your thoughts.